duneroadrunner/SaferCPlusPlus/README.md

     }
 ```

-Note that using `mse::register_delete()` to delete an object through a base class pointer will result in a failed assert / thrown exception.
-In such cases use (the not quite as safe) `mse::us::register_delete()` instead.
+Note that using `mse::registered_delete()` to delete an object through a base class pointer will result in a failed assert / thrown exception.
+In such cases use (the not quite as safe) `mse::us::registered_delete()` instead.

 ### TRegisteredNotNullPointer
 Same as `TRegisteredPointer<>`, but cannot be constructed to a null value.
 Note that `TRegisteredPointer<>` does not implicitly convert to `TRegisteredNotNullPointer<>`.
 When needed, the conversion can be done with the `mse::not_null_from_nullable()` function.